License Plate FAQs

 Typically, the process for obtaining a personalized license plate or special interest plate is the same as applying for a regular plate, with the exception of checking a different box on your application and paying a higher fee.

-Not all states offer an online license plate lookup / license plate search.
-Please visit our license plate page to see if your state DMV offers license plate lookup service or provides an alternative to determining a license plate search.
+Not all states offer an online license plate lookup, license plate search or license plate owner lookup.
+Please visit our special license plate page to see if your state DMV offers this service, a license plate finder, or another alternative to search license plate availability.
 These tools are often helpful when you want to find a license plate number for your custom plate.

 What do I do with my license plates if I sell my vehicle?